vdemichev/DiaNN/README.md

 1. Deep learning-based generation of high quality spectral libraries *in silico* (Windows only).
 This boosts library-free search efficiency.

 2. Analysis logs (which also specify the DIA-NN version used and the search settings) are now saved automatically.

+3. Multi-tab GUI, ideal for dealing with multiple experiments in parallel.

+4. Experimental support for NIST .msp and SpectraST .sptxt libraries.

 ### Installation